 - 1. A minimum proportion of the sub-fund's investments shall meet minimum ESG standards, i.e. the companies that the sub-fund invests in are required to meet minimum ESG and E, and S and G score levels. - 2.
-The identification and analysis of a company's environmental and social factors, including corporate governance practices which form an integral part of the investment decision making process. - 3.
-Consideration of lower carbon intensity investments. - 4.
+The identification and analysis of a company's environmental and social factors including corporate governance practices, which form an integral part of the investment decision making process. - 3.
 Consideration of responsible business practices in accordance with United Nations Global Compact ("UNGC") and OECD Guidelines for Multinational Enterprises ("OECD") principles.
-Where instances of potential violations of UNGC principles are identified, companies will be subject to HSBC's proprietary ESG due diligence checks to determine their suitability for inclusion in the sub-fund's portfolio and, if deemed unsuitable, excluded. - 5.
-Excluding activities covered by HSBC Asset Management's Responsible Investment Policies, the ("Excluded Activities").
+Where instances of potential violations of UNGC principles are identified, companies will be subject to HSBC's proprietary ESG due diligence checks to determine their suitability for inclusion in the sub-fund's portfolio and, if deemed unsuitable, excluded. - Excluding activities covered by HSBC Asset Management's Responsible Investment Policies.